Slaughters, KY Demographics

 A map of Slaughters's Population by Race

-Of the 555 places in Kentucky, Slaughters is the 486th most populous.
+Slaughters is ranked the 482nd most populous place in Kentucky, out of 554 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Slaughters was ranked the 486th most populous place in the 2020 Census.

 Slaughters's White Population